nguyenquanghungktmt/Python-crawl-data-tool/README.md

 ## User Guide

+1. Excecute

 - Clone repository
 - Turn on your terminal and `cd` into this folder `Python-crawl-data-tool.`
 - Run command on your terminal: `python selenium-crawl-hnx.py`
 - Data exported to file: `stock-hnx-csv.csv` (csv format)
 - Data is saved to `vnindex` mysql database

-If you want to read the documentation:
+2. If you want to read the documentation:
 - In your terminal, direct to this folder, type: `python -m pydoc -w .\selenium-crawl-hnx.py`
 - documentation is exported to file `selenium-crawl-hnx.html`.
 You can watch it on browser.

-If you want to get the stock information, use the API: `http://vnindex.herokuapp.com/getStockInfo?code= + stock_code`
+3. If you want to get the stock information, use the API: `http://vnindex.herokuapp.com/getStockInfo?code= + stock_code`